 Medicine

-- The Oxford Medical School is ranked as the best in the world and the Pembroke medical students benefit greatly from being part of this world-leading course.
+Pembroke medical students join a strong tradition of Medicine at this college.
+We are proud of our large number of talented medicine graduates, which includes Professor Chris Whitty.
 We will train you to be an excellent clinician or if you have the interest, get you involved in research to become an academic clinician.

-- Our lead tutor in the subject at Pembroke is Prof Fredrik Karpe.
-Many of our medical tutors at Pembroke have leading positions in the Oxford medical community, including Lois Brand (Deputy head of the Clinical School and A&E consultant), Richard Harrington (Deputy head of the Graduate Entry course and GP), and PG Roy and Jonny Rees who are both leading consultant surgeons.
-In addition, the college has a growing number of young highly skilled and enthusiastic tutors to support the pre-clinical and clinical students.
+Our lead tutor in the subject at Pembroke is Prof Fredrik Karpe.
+Many of our medical tutors at Pembroke have leading positions in the Oxford medical community, including Dr Lois Brand (Deputy head of the Clinical School and A&E consultant), Dr Richard Harrington (Deputy head of the Graduate Entry course and GP), and PG Roy and Jonny Rees who are both leading consultant surgeons.

 Bannister Medical Scholarship